Naresh2028/sql-server-learning/track-3-database-objects-performance/Concepts/00-table-design-integrity/1-table-design/table-design.md

 "One Big Table is Easier": Beginners often put everything in one table.
 This leads to "Update Anomalies" (e.g., if a user changes their name, you have to update 1,000 order rows).

-NULLs are Free: Many developers make every column NULLable.
-This leads to bugs in your .NET code.
-If a value must exist, use NOT NULL.
+NULLs are not free: Excessive NULLable columns complicate query logic, index usage, and application-level validation.
+Use NOT NULL when a value is logically mandatory.

 Plural vs. Singular: There is a long debate, but consistency is key. (e.g., naming tables Users vs User).
 Most .NET developers prefer Users (plural) to match the DbSet<User> in EF Core.